millwardesque/sizzle/readme.md

 - Particles on player movement and idle
 - Wait for all buttons up on all menu screens before recognizing btnp()
 - Allow for non-looping animations
-- Juicier motion and animationse
+- Juicier motion and animations

 ## Interesting ideas
 - Player can press a button to be dropped in from ceiling